Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 Regarding $N$-canonical states relative to the remaining points, let $x\in \circle \setminus \{\1\}$.
 We then claim that $x$ is a trivial point relative to any normalizer $n^k$ in $N$.
 To see this, it suffices to choose $v$ in $C(\circle )$ with $\evx v=1$ and $\ev v\1=0$, and to observe that $n^kv$ lies in $C(\circle )$.
 This said we conclude that the unique extension of $\varphi _x$ to $C([0,1])$ is an $N$-canonical state, since \ref {DefineCano.ii} is again vacuously satisfied.
-We therefore see that the hypotheses of \ref {MainThree.ii} hold, so we conclude that without the need to mod out the gray ideal which, after all, must vanish.
+We therefore see that the hypotheses of \ref {MainThree.ii} hold, so we conclude that \lbldeq desirediso